Anandha-Vihari/AI-Pocket-Tutor/README.md

 And you can now use this GenAI API over your localhost **(127.0.0.1:8000)**

 ### Backend
-***<a href="https://github.com/hritesh-saha"> Hritesh Saha</a> is responsible for the creation and maintanace of the whole backend for this project.
 It is written in a node.js framework called Express.js, and it serves as an medium for the frontend and the generative AI to communicate.
 For setting up the backend, please read the following instructions:***

 Navigate into the cloned repository and go inside the `backend` directory
 ```